-Distillates can be consumed using a portable vaporizer rated for concentrate use.
-You can also vape them using a distillate cartridge and vape pen.
+One of the most popular methods of consuming cannabis distillate is through smoking or vaping.
+Using a portable vaporizer, vape cartridge, or vape pen for concentrated use.
+You can also.
 Dabbing or vaping distillates yields a nearly odorless vapor, depending on whether it’s been flavored, with their effects typically being experienced instantly.

 Regardless of how you are choosing to use your distillate, here are a couple of handy tips!